Create and manage Network Load Balancer

 Available in VPC

 Network Load Balancer is a Load Balancer specialized in load distribution for high-capacity networks.
 It automatically adjusts its performance according to the scale of customer's service.
-It logs the client IP as is and provides 2 types of Load Balancing algorithm(Round Robin and Hash).
+It is a high-performance Load Balancer using DSR method, supporting TCP and UDP protocols.

 Create Network Load Balancer